SKondratyeva/diploma_project/README.md

 ### Dataset
-In current project I am using the publicly published dataset CLWD.
+In the current project I am using the publicly published dataset CLWD for training.
 In the first stage of the project I am going to use the mask with only one watermark.
 Once sufficient results are achieved, I will also enrich the set of watermarks used for training the network.